seungwoo-ji/OOP-244-NGG/README.md

 * To code a templated class
 * To specify the type to implement in a call to a templated class
 * To specify a constant numeric parameter to a templated class

+## Milestone Project: Seneca Valet Application

+the project is to create an application that keeps track of a Valet Parking that can park Cars, Motorcycles and Busses in a parking and retrieve them back when requested.